Announcing a new kind of colored pencil tutorial. A tutorial that’s also an artist’s journal.

 Are You Looking for a New Kind of Colored Pencil Tutorial?

-One that draws back the curtain and gives you a peek into the creative process?
+One that draws back the curtain and gives you more than just a peek into the creative process?

 One that helps you transition from doing tutorials drawn by other artists, to making your own creations from scratch?